Giving the AI definition a form suitable for the engineer: Adding the incorrect moves to the definition of AI

 \section{Adding the incorrect moves to the definition of AI}

-In [4] we've defined AI as a device whose IQ is sufficiently high.
+In article [4] we've defined AI as a device whose IQ is sufficiently high.
 The calculation of the IQ uses as a base a set of test worlds by taking the average success of the device for the worlds within that set.
-The worlds used in [4] are the worlds generated by an arbitrary Turing machine (whose complexity does not exceed the value of a parameter we call `level of intelligence').
+The worlds used in [4] are the worlds generated by an arbitrary Turing machine (whose complexity does not exceed one value which is a parameter on which the definition of AI depends).

 The set of test worlds we've used in [4] has been selected so as the worlds are maximally natural and comprehensible.
 The objective is not to encumber the device and make it understand incomprehensible worlds; on the contrary -- we are trying to make things easier for it by making the worlds maximally natural and comprehensible.